-Upon arriving in Montego Bay we were taken to a VIP lounge while we waited for our shuttle to arrive.
-Once inside the lounge there were many different snacks and beverages.
-As you may know, Jamaica is known for their rum so we immediately had to try a famous rum punch while we waited!
+Upon arriving in Montego Bay, Jamaica we were taken to a VIP lounge for Sandals guests while we waited for our shuttle to arrive.
+Once inside the lounge, there were many different snacks and beverages.
+As you may know, Jamaica is known for its rum so we immediately had to try a famous rum punch while we waited!

-Travel tip: while monetary tips are not necessarily allowed on the resorts in Jamaica it is recommended to tip your drivers, butlers, and anyone who might be taking you on an excursion.
+Travel tip: While monetary tips are not necessarily allowed on the resorts in Jamaica it is recommended to tip your drivers, butlers, and anyone who might be taking you on an excursion.

-When our butlers arrived they drove us in a golf cart to our Poolside Villa and showed us our room.
-This included a living room area, bedroom with king sized bed, bathroom, small kitchenette, patio with dining table, and private pool.
-We also were given a bottle of champagne upon arrival and access to a large safe to store valuables.
+When our butlers arrived they drove us on a golf cart to our Poolside Villa and showed us our room at Sandals Ochi.
+Our room included a living room area, bedroom with a king-sized bed, bathroom with a lovely tub, a small kitchenette, a patio with a dining table, and a semi-private pool.
+We also were given a bottle of champagne upon arrival and access to a large safe to store valuables if needed.

-Photos of our Poolside Villa Butler Suite
+Photos of our Poolside Villa Butler Suite at Sandals Ocho Rios

-Then we began looking for the ocean side of the resort only to find out that the resort is actually divided by a road in which you have to take a shuttle to get to the other side.
-Typically the shuttles run every 3 minutes so it isn’t much of a hassle to get back and forth easily.
+Then we began looking for the ocean side of the resort, only to find out that the resort is actually divided by a road in which you have to take a shuttle to get to the other side.
+Typically the shuttles run every 3 minutes so it isn’t much of a hassle to get back and forth easily!

 The Blue Hole

-Since we were the first people there, our guide Neil asked if we wanted to go just the three of us and of course we agreed!
+Since we were the first people there, our guide Neil asked if we wanted to go with just the three of us, and of course, we agreed!
 He first took us down to the bottom part of the falls, where you will see a lot of the photos of the wide falls and flags/signs hanging on trees.
 There we jumped into the water for the first time, but be careful!
 It is so cold it can nearly take your breath away.

-The Upper Falls
+The Blue Hole – Upper Falls

 - They booked reservations at all of the restaurants we wanted to visit at the resort